hacheemaster/hacheemaster.github.io/_posts/2019-04-20-DeployRESTAPIDocker.md

 excerpt: "Deploy, Docker, REST API"
 ---

-Let's use the famous iris dataset to build a classifier that we can serve as an API via a Docker container.
-The sklearn pipeline for preprocessing as well as predicting is saved as a joblib file.
+Let's use the famous iris flower dataset to build a classifier that we can serve as an API via a Docker container.
+Recall that the iris dataset consists of input variables sepal length, sepal width, petal length, and petal width.
+The goal is to use these four numeric variables to predict the class of the flower (Iris setosa, Iris virginica, and Iris versicolor).

 ## Train and export prediction pipeline

+The sklearn pipeline for preprocessing as well as predicting is saved as a joblib file.
 To efficiently retrain the model, let's create a file named __model.py__

 ```python
 from sklearn.externals import joblib